 - Guided discussions on “A Film I Love…” films.

 - Video introductions from special guests, including Mark Kermode and Anna Smith.

-- Workshops with specially invited guests dealing with specific aspects of the film industry including: Andrew Collins from the Radio Times; Simran Hans from The Guardian; and Helen O’Hara from Empire Magazine and silent film expert Pamela Hutchinson.
+- Workshops with specially invited guests dealing with specific aspects of the film industry including: Andrew Collins from the Radio Times; Simran Hans from The Guardian; Helen O’Hara from Empire Magazine and silent film expert Pamela Hutchinson.